arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 Try to create a different `while` statement which does something else.

+Your submission should be your java file with a new `while` statement, any input files that it uses (if applicable), and screenshots of its output.
+Your theorizing about the `while` statement should be commented in your java file.

 ## Task 3

 Create a class like the [`TemperatureConversion`](#temperatureConversion) class, but for converting angles between degrees and radians.
 Creat a client class to test it.

+You will find the `Math.PI` constant useful here (don't hard-code a worse approximation, like `3.14`).

 ## Task 4

 Expand your program from Task 1 to also print the angles in the triangle, in both degrees and radians.
 You might find the [law of cosines](https://en.wikipedia.org/wiki/Law_of_cosines) useful.

+The `Math` class contains trigonometric functions including `sin`, `cos`, `asin` and `acos`.

 ## Task 5

+Write a program which prompts the user for a date, and tells them what day of the week that date falls on by using the trick described [here](https://cs.uwaterloo.ca/~alopez-o/math-faq/node73.html).

+Then, write a second program which instead uses an imported class to perform the same task (you'll need to do some google searching to determine which class to use).

+In comments, reflect on your implementations.
+Which is easier to implement, once you're familiar with all of the classes being used?

+## Task 6

+Write a program which asks the user for their birthday, and then prints the number of years, days, hours, minutes, and seconds until midnight at the start of their birthday.

+You do not need to ask the user for the current date and time, nor do you need to do any of the calculations by hand; find a class for storing and manipulating date-time data in Java and use it.

+## Task 7

-Write a class containing a method which takes as an argument (i.e input) an integer and finds the corresponding [fibonacci number](https://en.wikipedia.org/wiki/Fibonacci_number).
+Write a class containing a method which takes as an argument an integer `n` and finds the n'th [fibonacci number](https://en.wikipedia.org/wiki/Fibonacci_number).
 This will require either a loop or [recursion](https://en.wikipedia.org/wiki/Recursion).

 Create a client class to test this method.

-## Task 6
+## Task 8

 Create a class containing a method called `reverseString` which takes as input a `String` and returns that same `String`, backwards.

-This will require a loop, and the `String`'s `charAt` method.

-You may also want to check out the [`StringBuilder`](https://docs.oracle.com/javase/8/docs/api/java/lang/StringBuilder.html), because repeatedly adding to `String`'s using concatenation is bad practice (it requires reallocation of memory for the entire `String` on each addition).
+This can be done with a loop and the `String` class's `charAt` method, or it can be done using an appropriate method from the [`StringBuilder`](https://docs.oracle.com/javase/8/docs/api/java/lang/StringBuilder.html) class.

-## Task 7
+## Task 9

 Create a class with a method called `makeChange`.
 The method should take as an argument an integer, specifying a number of cents, and should return an array containing four integers denoting the number of quarters, dimes, nickels and pennies necessary to make the requested amount of change.

 Write a client class to test your `makeChange` method.

 We haven't talked about arrays yet, so you'll need to do some research on how to create them, give them values, and access and modify those values.

-## Task 8

-Write a program which asks the user for their birthday, and then prints the number of years, days, hours, minutes, and seconds until midnight at the start of their birthday.

-You do not need to ask the user for the current date and time, nor do you need to do any of the calculations by hand; find a class for storing and manipulating date-time data in Java and use it.

-## Task 9

-Write a program which prompts the user for a date, and tells them what day of the week that date falls on by using the trick described [here](https://cs.uwaterloo.ca/~alopez-o/math-faq/node73.html).

-Then, write a second program which instead uses an imported class to perform the same task.

-In your documentation, reflect on your implementations.
-Which is easier to implement, once you're familiar with all of the classes being used?